What the 2023 SEER2 Update Means for Utah Homeowners

 What’s a SEER Rating?

-The current minimum standard of 13 SEER will increase to 14 SEER in 2023 and includes air conditioner condensing units, heat pumps, single packaged units, split systems, evaporator coils, and gas furnaces.
+The previous minimum standard of 13 SEER was increased to 14 SEER in 2023 and includes air conditioner condensing units, heat pumps, single packaged units, split systems, evaporator coils, and gas furnaces.

 Although heat pumps will be affected nationwide, split systems will have regional increases.

 2023 SEER2 Changes in Utah

 What do these changes mean to Utah homeowners?

 The Department of Energy has designated Utah as part of the “North Region,” whose new minimum SEER efficiency guidelines are:

 - Residential cooling systems below 45,000 BTU must have a minimum SEER rating of 13.4 (14.0 SEER).